Clubhouse proves that time is a flat circle – TechCrunch

 Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast, where we unpack the numbers behind the headlines.

 First, a big thanks to everyone who took part in the Equity survey, we really appreciated your notes and thoughts.
-The crew is chewing over what you said now, and we’ll roll up the best feedback into show tweaks in the future.
+The crew is chewing over what you said, and we’ll roll up the best feedback into show tweaks in the future.

-Today, though, we’ve gone Danny and Natasha and Chris and Alex back again for our regular news dive.
-This week we had to leave the Vroom IPO filing, Danny’s group project on The Future of Work, and a handwashing startup (?) from Natasha to get to the very biggest stories:
+Today, though, we’ve got Danny and Natasha and Chris and Alex back again for our regular news dive.
+This week we had to leave the Vroom IPO filing, Danny’s group project on The Future of Work and a handwashing startup (?) from Natasha to get to the very biggest stories:

 - Brex’s $150 million raise: Natasha covered the latest huge round from corporate charge-card behemoth Brex.
-The party’s over in Silicon Valley for a little while, so Brex is turning down your favorite startup’s credit limit while it stacks cash for the dowturn.
+The party’s over in Silicon Valley for a little while, so Brex is turning down your favorite startup’s credit limit while it stacks cash for the downturn.

 - Spruce raises a $29 million Series B: Led by Scale Venture Partners, Spruce is taking on the world of real estate transactions with digital tooling and an API.
 As Danny notes, it’s a huge market and one that could find a boost from the pandemic.

-- Masterclass raises $100 million: Somewhere between education and entertainment, Masterclass has found its niche.
+- MasterClass raises $100 million: Somewhere between education and entertainment, MasterClass has found its niche.
 The startup’s $180 yearly subscription product appears to be performing well, given that the company just stacked nine-figures into its checking account.
 What’s it worth?
 The company would only tell Natasha that it was more than $800 million.

 - Clubhouse does, well, you know.
 Clubhouse happened.
 So we talked about it.